Dare2510/Cinema-Booking-System/README.md

 The project includes:

+- Unit tests with JUnit and Mockito
+- Integration tests with MockMvc
-* integration tests using MockMvc
+- PostgreSQL integration tests using Testcontainers
-* service layer test
-* security tests
+- Concurrency tests for pessimistic locking and race conditions

+  _Concurrent reservation tests verify that the same seats cannot be reserved by multiple users._

 **Run tests with:**